stephen-fox/grundy/README.md

 This means you should create a directory named `gamecube-games` (or something similar) and then create two directories inside named `Metroid Prime` and `Pikmin`.
 These names will tell grundy how to name the shortcuts.
-In other words, since you named the Metroid Prime game directory `Metroid Prime`, the Steam shortcut will also be called `Metroid Prime`.
+In other words, naming the Metroid Prime game directory as `Metroid Prime` will create a Steam shortcut named `Metroid Prime`.

 You would then copy the Gamecube files into their respective directories.
 The Gamecube files do not need to be named in any particular manner.
-Just make sure they have a file extension (usually `.gcm`).
+Just make sure they have a consistent file extension (usually `.gcm`).

 #### 2. (Optional) Add icons and grid images
 Steam allows you to set custom images in the following forms:
-- Icons for use the compact "Games Details" view (e.g., 64x64 pixels)
+- Icons for use with the compact "Games Details" view (e.g., 64x64 pixels)
 - Grid images for use with the "Games Grid" view and "Big Picture" mode

 If you would like grundy to add an icon or grid image for your shortcut, make